tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Why such a guide

-I kind of yearned for a practical guide like this when I was getting into Utopia.
+I yearned for a practical guide like this when I was getting into Utopia.

-I was delving through the resources in search of any scrap of practical advice.
-They're out there and this workflow is built around them.
+It took some flailing and delving through quite a few resources to figure out my way around it.
 Now that I've hobbled through my first round, I want to pass on something of that experience.
-Even though this is a very rough roadmap at best, maybe it can at least show that it's possible without too much of a hassle.

 This was my moment of doubt writing this article: I kind of fear that the creators intentionally didn't give thist sort of basic how-to instructions.
 I looked them up, they're experienced designers.
-I can imagine once you're at that level (of messiness), you know things kind of lose their purpose if they're simplified in this form.
-Utopia doesn't seem to be a step-by-step method.
-It's a set of tools that can be used in a lot of different ways, maybe even in UIs outside of browsers.
-Designing is a messy business.
-Let's keep it that way 🫀
+I can imagine once you've seen the kinds of 'design process' they've seen, you accept that some things can't just be simplified into an A-Z guideline.
+Multiple stakeholders, rounds of iteration, the style of the project -- they're way too many moving parts for anybody to encapsulate into a step-by-step method like that.
+Utopia seems more like a set of tools that you can use whenever you run into the particular problem of responsiveness, maybe even in UIs outside of browsers.

+Let's keep design messy 🫀

+And yet... here's also a rough roadmap.
+Maybe not to show You the way, but just to show that it's there!

 ## Outro and thanks